 Why doesn’t my doctor recommend acupuncture or think acupuncture works?
 MDs are generally not educated or well informed regarding alternatives to what they learned in medical school, i.e. drugs and surgery.
 However, research shows that acupuncture can be more effective than medications for many conditions, so I would say that anybody who doesn’t think acupuncture works probably hasn’t actually had personal experience with it or looked at the research with an open mind.

 How do I find a qualified acupuncturist?
 Look for a “Licensed” Acupuncturist with “LAc” following their name, as opposed to a “certified” acupuncturist.
-In Missouri, chiropractors can be certified to provide acupuncture with only 300 hours of training, while a Licensed Acupuncturist like myself has completed a 3,000 hour (4-year) accredited master’s degree program in acupuncture and Chinese medicine that includes an extensive clinical internship.
-I’ve found that when clients tell me about a bad acupuncture experience, it’s usually someone who is not a Licensed Acupuncturist.
+In Missouri, chiropractors can be certified to provide acupuncture with only 300 hours of training, while a Licensed Acupuncturist like myself has completed a 3,000-plus hour / 4-year accredited master’s degree program in acupuncture and Chinese medicine that includes an extensive clinical internship.
+I’ve found that when clients tell me about a bad acupuncture experience, it’s usually with someone who is not a Licensed Acupuncturist.